Entanglement Entropy and Thermal Phase Transitions from Curvature Singularities: Summary

 \subsubsection{Entanglement Entropy}

-Having a solid understanding of the confinement criterion, we turn to geodesics and holographic entanglement entropy.

-We study the spacelike geodesics of the $\MnuM$ spacetime with focus on the brane-to-brane ones.
-For $\nu\leq 1$ a single geodesic relates two endpoints on the brane while for $\nu>1$ two geodesics with same endpoint separation exist.
-We show that for a general warped metric with monotonic coefficients, this doubling phenomenon is tied to the existence of a singularity at finite conformal distance.

-We derive approximate formulas for geodesic distances in the generic dilaton gravity background.
-We also prove an exact general formula for the geodesic distance in the linear dilaton background.
-The linear dilaton distance formula has remarkable properties, including that spacelike distances are bounded from above.

-In our dilaton gravity background, we find that the brane-to-brane distance $(\Delta x)$ is bounded from above when $\nu\geq 1$.
-The shorter path between two points with larger endpoint separation is the one that goes straight to the singularity --- on which distances vanish.
-The geodesics tend asymptotically to this ``square'' path when their tip approaches the singularity.

-Building on these results we explore the holographic entanglement entropy of a spacelike $d-1$ strip localized on the brane, applying the {Ryu-Takayanagy} formula.
-Two surfaces anchored to the brane are possible: a smooth surface and a square one that reaches the singularity.
+Having a solid understanding of the confinement criterion, we turn to holographic entanglement entropy.
+We consider a $d-1$ strip localized on the brane at given time.
+Two kinds of surfaces anchored to the boundary of the strip are possible: a smooth surface and a square one that reaches the singularity.

-Working with the general warped metric, we first show that a metric zero at finite conformal distance implies that the square surface has finite area and ends on a curvature singularity.
-Assuming monotonous metric coefficients, we further show that the possibility of a HEE phase transition is tied to the existence of a singularity at finite conformal distance, and determine a sufficient condition for the HEE phase transition to occur.
-We further show that for such a singularity, there exist necessarily two smooth surfaces of different areas anchored to a same $(d-1)$-strip on the brane.
+Working first with a general warped metric, we show that a metric zero at finite conformal distance implies that the square surface has finite area and ends on the curvature singularity.
+We point out that a necessary condition for HEE phase transition to occur is that the width of the smooth surface's base be bounded from above.
+We determine a sufficient condition for this to occur, that relies on the existence of a singularity at finite conformal distance.
+We show that for such a singularity, there exist necessarily two smooth surfaces of different areas anchored to a given strip.
+This implies that the HEE phase transition is first order in this case.

 These phenomena are explicitly shown to occur in the $\MnuM$ background.
+The base of the smooth surface is bounded from above for $\nu\geq1$, and for $\nu>1$ two different smooth surfaces exist.
+This confirms that the doubling phenomenon is tied to the existence of a singularity at finite conformal distance.
+We derive approximate formulas for the areas of the smooth surfaces in the generic dilaton gravity background.
+We also find an exact formula for the area in the linear dilaton background.

 For $\nu<1$ the smooth surface has minimal area for any width of the strip.
 In this case the entanglement entropy reaches a plateau at large strip width for $ \nu \geq 0$ if $d>2$ and for $\nu>0$ if $d=2$.
-The existence of HEE plateaux has been noted in the literature at finite temperature \cite{Hubeny:2013gta}, here the plateau appears at zero temperature.